vinnyasa/ComputationalArts/README.md

 # Processing

-Some mobile app projects using processing(software) from MIT
+Mobile app projects using processing(software) from MIT

 To push: